Seagate/cortx-k8s/README.md

     - Update nodes section with proper node hostnames from your Kubernetes cluster.
         - If the Kubernetes control plane nodes are required to be used for deployment, make sure to remove the taint from it before deploying CORTX.
         - For further details and reference, you can view the official Kubernetes documentation topic on [Taints & Tolerations](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/)
-    - For further details on `solution.yaml` specifics, review the [Solution YAML Overview](#solution-yaml-overview) below.
+    - For further details on the solution configuration file specifics, review the [Solution YAML Overview](#solution-yaml-overview) section below.

-3. Run the `deploy-cortx-cloud.sh` script, passing in the path to your updated `solution.yaml` file.
+4. Run the `deploy-cortx-cloud.sh` script, passing in the path to your updated `solution.yaml` file.

    ```bash
    ./deploy-cortx-cloud.sh solution.yaml